avkudr/avkudr.github.io/_drafts/gaussian-distribution.md

 private_nbTries_: 20
 ---

+This is the first article in a small series (I hope) realted to the Kalman filter.
+The main goal is to provide some intuition on why we use normal distibution and how we combine *data (measurements)* from different sources (model and sensor, multiple sensors, etc.) <!--more-->

+### Accept the imperfection

-Bad news: every time you measure something, you never get the true value because every measuring device has an uncertainty which actually defines its quality. <!--more-->
+As you most certainly know, the world isn't perfect.
+Every time you measure something, you never get the true value because every measuring device has an uncertainty which actually defines its quality.
-One of the most common ways to define the measuring uncertainty is to use a plus-minus sign.
+One of the most common (non-scientific) ways to define the measuring uncertainty is to use a plus-minus sign.
 You can quite often hear that the weight of the box you have to lift to the forth floor is *15* ± *5* kg.
 What does ± actually says about the true value of the box weight?
 It can be either *12*, *19*, *15* or *13.486*.
 All of this values are equally likely.
 In probability theory this case is described by a **uniform distribution**.

 <!-- It may also be referred to as rectangular distribution.
 In order to say that the variable $$X$$ takes its value from the uniform distribution with the range $$[a,b]$$ we will use the following notation: $$ X \sim U(a,b) $$ -->

 With the uniform distribution it is quite easy to calculate the probability that a random variable equals any particular value inside the uncertainty range (±*5* in our case).
-If the value is outside the range the probability equal zero.
-For example, the probability of the weight to be *16* kg is 10%:
+For example, what is the probability of the weight to be *16* kg:

 $$ P(X = 16) = {1 \over {b - a}} = {1 \over {5 - (-5)}} = 0.1 = 10\%$$

 <!-- The probability that a normal random variable X equals any particular value is 0. -->

-However, uniform is not the best way to represent measurement uncertainty.
+Answer: 10%.
+By the way, for all the values outside of our uncertainty the range the probability equals zero.
+While it is easy to calculate the probability, uniform distribution is not the best way to represent measurement uncertainty.
 In fact, if the voltmeter shows you the value of 12V you expect it to be close to this value.
-In other words it is common to think that the value of *11.99*V is much more likely than the value of 10V even if you know that the measurement uncertainty of the device is 2V.
+In other words it is common to think that the value of *11.99*V is much more likely than the value of 10V even if you know that the measurement uncertainty of the device is 0.05V.
 While in this case the uniform distribution doesn't work anymore, we can model this situation with **Gaussian** (aka normal) **distribution**.

 ### Why Gaussian distribution?

 Why normal distribution and not any other non-uniform distribution?
 The main reason for that is the central limit theorem.
 It states that "when independent random variables are added, their properly normalized sum tends toward a normal distribution (informally a "bell curve") even if the original variables themselves are not normally distributed" [\[wiki\]](https://en.wikipedia.org/wiki/Central_limit_theorem).

 To confirm this fact, let's use a coin flip simulation.
 The experiment consists in following.
 We toss a coin {{ page.private_nbTries_ }} times and write down the number of heads which can go from 0 to {{ page.private_nbTries_ }}.
 Then we repeat the experiment 50 or 5000 times.
-When running the experiment for 50 times it difficult to see any pattern.
-However, after 5000 tries we see that the graph becomes to look like a bell curve witch can be closely approximated by Gaussian distribution.
+When running the experiment for 50 times it is difficult to see any pattern.
+However, after 5000 tries we see that the graph starts to look like a bell curve witch can be closely approximated by Gaussian distribution.
+As you've already guessed, this is one of the reasons why we assume normal distribution in Kalman filter.

 <input type="btnBlue" onclick="simulateGauss(50)"   value="Run 50 times"   readonly="readonly"/>
 <input type="btnBlue" onclick="simulateGauss(5000)" value="Run 5000 times" readonly="readonly"/>
-<div id="gaussSimulation" style="width:100%; height:400px;"></div>
+<div class="graph_responsive" id="gaussSimulation"></div>
 <script>
 {
   var nbTries = {{ page.private_nbTries_ }};